100nandoo/ronngoei/src/content/posts/demo-page.md

 ---
 title: This is a Title
-description: This is a description
+description: This is a a short summary to be shown on homepage
 image: /images/demo-image.jpg
 draft: false
-optional: ''
+optional: ""
 ---

 # This is a heading